 |Penalty Shootout Sudden Death Stage||3 minutes – until someone scores and the opponent misses|

 How Long Is a World Cup Soccer Game?

 A World Cup soccer game is 90 minutes long.
 It consists of two 45-minute halves with a running clock.
 After each half, the referee adds stoppage time to compensate for time lost.
-For the FIFA World Cup Qatar 2022, referees were instructed to be more rigorous, turning stoppage time longer than usual.
+For the FIFA World Cup Qatar 2022, referees were instructed to be more rigorous, making stoppage time longer than usual.